v3rlly/vps-setup/README.md

-# vps-setup
+# VPS development settings

-My VPS settings
+### My settings for developing and deploying applications especially using VPS servers